 Here's The Perfect Weekend Itinerary If You Love Exploring Pittsburgh's Waterfalls

 Have you been wondering where there are “waterfalls near me?”
 You’ve just found your answer!
 Spend two blissful days visiting some of the most breathtaking spots in nature in and around Pittsburgh.
 The highlight of your weekend getaway will be, undoubtedly, the awe-inspiring, gushing waterfalls.
-Here’s the perfect weekend itinerary if you love exploring Pittsburgh’s waterfalls.
+Here’s the perfect weekend itinerary if you love exploring waterfalls near Pittsburgh.

-Click here for directions that will have you exploring Pittsburgh’s waterfalls as soon as you pack.
+This interactive map on Google Maps will help you plan your trip route and have you exploring falls in Pittsburgh as soon as you pack.
 Off we go!

 Have you been wondering where there are “waterfalls near me?”
 Wonder no more!
-You’ll find some of the best waterfalls around Pittsburgh on this weekend road trip.
-After spending your weekend exploring Pittsburgh’s waterfalls, start planning your next road trip to the most spectacular natural wonders in and around Pittsburgh.
+You’ll find some of the best waterfalls near Pittsburgh on this weekend road trip.
+Rent an RV if you’d prefer that type of accommodation during the trip.
+After spending your weekend exploring Pittsburgh waterfalls, start planning your next road trip to the most spectacular natural wonders in and around Pittsburgh.

 Waterfalls Near Me